chayei sarah

 Give us a son (as is custom among my people),

-I did not mean for her to please him, yet she did.
+I didn’t mean for her to please him, but she did.

 I saw it in his face and in her face,